Training and development (midwifery)

 Revalidation takes effect from April 2016 and replaces post-registration education and practice (PREP) standards.
 The process is straightforward and will help you as a nurse or midwife to demonstrate that you practise safely and effectively.
 You will have to revalidate every three years to renew your registration.

 There are lots of opportunities for midwives to progress their career with more experience.
-You could become supervise of team of midwives.
 As well as offering support to mothers and babies, you will support other midwives in their practice.
-You could combine responsibility for managing other staff with ongoing hands-on involvement with families by becoming a team or unit manager.
+You could combine responsibility for managing other staff with ongoing hands-on involvement with families by becoming a team or unit manager or supervisor.
 This could then lead to further influential roles such as head of midwifery and director of midwifery services.

 You may choose to specialise in a particular area or study for further qualifications.
 This include a clinical academic career where you're carrying out research to help move the profession forward.